SimoNonnis/Robot2/README.md

 Robot2
 ======

-Php version of my portfolio website: [ http://robot2.org/ ]
+This is my portfolio website: [ http://robot2.org/ ]